 - A Day in the Limelight: "Superstar".

-- Heel Face Door Slam: Jonathan was never that bad to begin with, and helped Buffy defeat Warren in their last confrontation, but Willow's subsequent rampage still sent him fleeing to Mexico with Andrew.
-However, when he begins to get prophetic dreams related to the First he returns to Sunnydale, determined to redeem himself by helping Buffy stop it, and he has finally let go of all the hatred and depression that sprang from being isolated and picked on in High School.
+- Heel Face Door Slam: Jonathan was never that bad to begin with, and helps Buffy defeat Warren in their final confrontation, but Willow's subsequent rampage still sends him fleeing to Mexico with Andrew.
+However, when he begins to get prophetic dreams related to the First he returns to Sunnydale, determined to redeem himself by helping Buffy stop it, and he has finally let go of all the hatred and depression that sprang from being isolated and picked on in high school.
 Andrew points out that nobody in Sunnydale cares about Jonathan, nobody has missed him while he was gone or will welcome him back, but Jonathan says he does not care, that he wants to help them anyway, even if they never know about it or accept him.
-Then Andrew, at the goading of the First, buries a ritual knife in his chest.
+Then Andrew, at the goading of the First, buries a ritual knife in his stomach.

 - Heel Realization

-- I Just Want to Have Friends: Wondered in season 7 if the Scoobies will let him and Andrew hang out at their house.
+- I Just Want to Have Friends: Wonders in season 7 if the Scoobies will let him and Andrew hang out at their house.

 - I Just Want to Be Special